yuntianyi-chen/yuntianyi-chen.github.io/_pages/about.md

 - *2023.12*, Student Volunteer, 31st ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE 2023)
 - *2023.05*, Student Volunteer, Southern California Software Engineering Symposium (SuCSES 2023)
-- *2021.04*, Organizing Volunteer, The Workshop of Intelligent Real-time Methods and Technologies of Quality Improvement based on Co-programming

 # 💬 Talks